COVID-19 UPDATED GOVERNMENT GUIDANCE - SCHOOL OPEN TO CRITICAL WORKER AND VULNERABLE CHILDREN ONLY FROM TUESDAY, 5TH JANUARY 2021

 17th April 2020

-HOME LEARNING EMAIL CONTACT INFORMATION
+HOME LEARNING EMAIL CONTACT INFORMATION (This may be superseded by any adaptation/change to Covid-19 Guidance)

 We hope you have managed to access our home learning activities on our school website.
 They are to be found under ‘Children’ and then ‘Class Pages’.
 As mentioned previously, there is no pressure to complete the quantity of work, it is there to support your educational provision and enable choice to offer what you feel is appropriate.
 There is no expectation to be working for a full school day or to complete every single task.